tl-its-umich-edu/canvas/practiceCourseGenerator/README.md

 # Canvas Practice Course Generator

-Description: Python script for generating zip file that can be used to create practice courses for students in Canvas.
+Description: Python script for generating zip file that can be used to create practice courses for instructors in Canvas.

 Installation: